michaeldorman/michaeldorman.github.io/cv.md

 January 2016-today
 :    Programmer, Ben-Gurion University of the Negev

-  * Assisting students and researchers of the Department of Geography in computational tasks such as data processing, spatial analysis, geo-statistics, developing web applications, etc. via programming in R and Python.
+  * Assisting students and researchers of the Department of Geography in computational tasks such as data processing, spatial analysis, geo-statistics, developing web applications, etc. mostly through programming in R and Python.

 March 2015-March 2016
 :    Quantitative Ecologist and Information Systems, HaMaarag – Israel’s National Ecosystem Assessment Program.